bookle/DataMapper/README.md

-## Overview
+# Overview

 DataMapper is a fluent library used to map relational data to .NET objects.
 It uses ADO.NET underneath and can be used with any compliant ADO.NET provider (has been used successfully with SQL Server, Oracle, MySQL, DB2 Teradata and SQLite).
 The developer is in full control of the sql so all that is left is to map the result set to a list of objects.
 By default, the property name of the .NET object is mapped to the corresponding column name of the result set (using a case-insensitive match).
 The MapProperty method is used to define a mapping when the default will not suffice.

-Here is a simple example:
+## Usage

+### Simple mapping

 ```csharp